Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

-\citet{salinas2020deepar} proposed DeepAR, which is arguably the most prominent model that enables global probabilistic forecasting.
+Probabilistic forecasting is the prediction of future values in the form of probabilistic forecast distributions which is based on a large set of historical data.
+It provides insights into the forecast's uncertainty and aims to maximise the forecast distribution's acuity.
+The DeepAR model proposed by \citet{salinas2020deepar} is arguably the most prominent model that enables global probabilistic forecasting.
 It performs probabilistic forecasting by predicting the parameters of a parametric forecasting distribution, such as negative binomial or Gaussian distributions.
-It is based on training an autoregressive Recurrent Neural Network (RNN) model on a large set of related time series, with special treatments when magnitudes in the series vary.
+It is based on learning an autoregressive Recurrent Neural Network (RNN) model on a vast set of related time series, with special treatments when magnitudes in the series vary.
 RNNs process the data with temporal dependencies and carry that information (model parameters) across multiple time steps.
 The unfolded RNN can observe the model parameters from each time step and provide them to successive time steps.
-The gradient vanishing and exploding problems of RNNs are handled using the Long Short-Term Memory (LSTM) architecture.
 This model learns the temporal dependencies, seasonal patterns and trends to forecast the full probability distribution of the forecast.